-La Federal Trade Commission (or FTC, the US competition agency) announced the launch of investigative procedures against Apple, Amazon, Facebook, Google (as well as the parent company Alphabet) e Microsoft.
+La Federal Trade Commission (or FTC, the US competition agency) announced the launch of investigative procedures against Apple, Amazon, Facebook, Google (as well as the parent company Alphabet) e Microsoft products.
 The antitrust agency requested companies to provide information regarding some recent acquisitions that would not have been disclosed under the law Hart-Scott-Rodino (HSR).

 The HSR is a series of amendments to the American antitrust laws passed in 1976.
 They provide that in the event of acquisitions, companies will collaborate closely with the FTC and with the ministry of justice.
 But not all acquisitions fall under these regulations.
 The FTC has submitted this request to ascertain the nature of the operations carried out by these companies between 2010 and 2019.